tonioni/WinUAE/cputest/readme.txt

 - All FPU registers (FP0-FP7, FPIAR, FPCR, FPSR)
 - Generated exception and stack frame contents (if any)
 - Memory writes, including stack modifications (if any)
-- Loop mode for JIT testing. (generates <test instruction>, dbf dn,loop)
+- Loop mode for JIT testing. (generates <test instruction>, store CCR state, dbf dn,loop)
 - Supports 68000, 68010, 68020, 68030 (only difference between 020 and 030 seems to be data cache and MMU), 68040 and 68060.
 - Cycle counts (68000/68010, Amiga only)